 His trade\occupation was Lithographie Machine Minder \ Litorographie Tenter

-But between 1911 and 1918 Joseph and Miriam Cocker would move to Whittle le Woods
+But between 1911 and 1918 Joseph and Miriam Cocker moved to Whittle le Woods

 Son of Joseph and Miriam Cocker of Waterhouse Green, Whittle le Woods